 Benefits of ATOS Blue Light Scanner versus a CMM Machine

-Optical metrology, including structured light scanners like ATOS, is quickly revolutionizing the manufacturing industry.
-Many of the leading companies in the aerospace and automotive industries rely heavily on optical metrology in order to verify parts.
+Optical metrology, including structured light 3D scanners like ATOS, is quickly revolutionizing the manufacturing industry.
+Many of the leading companies in the aerospace and automotive industries rely heavily on optical metrology to verify parts.
 Structured light scanners have increasingly become faster, more accurate, and easier to use.

-However, many smaller organizations and job shops still rely on the traditional CMM—coordinate measuring machine—to measure parts.
-For these types of organizations, investing in the ATOS blue light scanners may seem out of reach.
-Smaller companies often assume the expense is too high, and that the return on investment is too low.
-With ATOS solutions starting at $33,450 USD, this assumption couldn’t be further from the truth.
+Smaller companies often assume the expense of implementing blue light 3D scanning is too high and that the return on investment is too low.
+However, with ATOS solutions starting at $33,450 USD, this assumption couldn’t be further from the truth.

-In this article, we’ll cover the basics about the traditional CMM, provide an introduction to the ATOS blue light scanners, and explain how transitioning to ATOS from a CMM can save your company time, money, and headaches!
+In this article, we’ll cover the basics of traditional CMMs, provide an introduction to ATOS blue light 3D scanners, and explain how adding ATOS to your selection of metrology equipment saves your company time, money, and headaches!

 What is a CMM?